 Our Office’s Safety Precautions

-To help prevent the transmission of all respiratory infections, including COVID-19, we adhere to standardized infection control measures, such as performing hand hygiene, wearing masks, and staggered scheduling of appointments.
-We follow routine cleaning and disinfection strategies, using hospital grade cleaners and pre-cleaning surfaces prior to applying an EPA-registered, hospital-grade disinfectants, as well as triple sterilization of all instruments and equipment.
-We also use new facemasks and gloves for each patient per guidelines set by the FDA and CDC.
+To help prevent the transmission of all respiratory infections, including COVID-19, we adhere to standardized infection control measures, such as performing surface disinfection/sterilization, hand hygiene, wearing masks, and staggered scheduling of appointments.
+We implement rigorous cleaning and disinfection strategies, using hospital grade cleaners and pre-cleaning surfaces prior to applying an EPA-registered, hospital-grade disinfectants, as well as triple sterilization of all instruments and equipment.
+We also use new N95 facemasks and gloves for each patient.
+All staff are fully vaccinated.
 In addition, we are a completely paperless office reducing the risk of exposure to potentially infectious pathogens.

-While our office already adheres to these standard precautions, there are several commonsense recommendations we are implementing to prevent the spread of COVID-19.
+While our office implemented these standard precautions prior to the pandemic, there are several commonsense recommendations we are implementing to prevent the spread of COVID-19.

 - Screening patients for signs or symptoms of infection prior to scheduled office visits.

 - Recording patient temperature prior to entering the office